sharesight/www.sharesight.com/howtos/build_problems.md

 This is similar to the problem above, suggesting a title hasn't been entered yet for something.
 Contentful automatically generates Ruby methods based on the data it has, so if the data hasn't been entered yet, it won't create a method for that field.

-Solution: Look for a recently edited entry missing that field (in this case, a title).
+*Solution*: Look for a recently edited entry missing that field (in this case, a title).